byvrate/adoutils/README.md

-# adoutils
+# Azure DevOps Utilities

-Contains a collection of useful utilities to work with Azure DevOps.
+Contains various artifacts that might be helpful when working with Azure Devops.